-Before Your Time is presented by the Vermont Historical Society and the Vermont Humanities Council, and edited and distributed by VTDigger.
+Before Your Time is produced by the Vermont Historical Society and Vermont Humanities.
 Every episode, we go inside the stacks at the Vermont Historical Society to look at an object from their permanent collection that tells us something unique about our state.
 Then, we take a closer look at the people, the events, or the ideas that surround each artifact.

 Town meeting is central to our identity as a little state on a human scale that does things differently.
 But what happens to town meeting when it needs to change during a pandemic?
 Or when it changes because Vermont itself has changed?

 We examine some of the products that people have mailed from and to Vermont, from maple syrup to complete houses and almost everything in between.

 From “A Vermont Romance” to “Funny Farm,” our state has been featured in films for over a century.
 What are the myths that Hollywood creates about our lives in Vermont?
 And what are the myths that we create ourselves?

 Vermont’s Green Up Day celebrates its 50th anniversary this year.
 In 1970, the day featured closed interstate highways, coerced schoolchildren, and shouted encouragement from a buzzing Cessna.

 Stories from those who founded, hiked, and loved Vermont’s Long Trail, including the first women to through-hike the “footpath in the wilderness” in 1927.

 It’s well-known that Vermont is one of the whitest states in the Union.
 And so the stories of African American Vermonters can sometimes get forgotten, no matter how important they have been to our state’s and our nation’s history.